smxi/acxi/README.txt

 so on, files, so you have a full copy of your originals in compressed format.
 It allows setting all variables, like compression rates, target and source directories, and and so on.
-You can add or remove these file types using either top configuration, configuration file, or program option (-c).
+You can add or remove these file types using either top configuration, configuration file, -a [one or more comma separated extensions] to add/apppend a file type temporarily, or -c [comma separated extension list] to supply a new list.

 For instance, say you have:
 /home/fred/media/main